Discover Dumfries & Galloway

 From nightclub DJs to acoustic sets at pubs and festivals throughout the year, you’ll find a variety of music to suit all tastes.
 Budding performers can join many of the town’s music and theatre groups.
 Calvin Harris started his career in Dumfries and there are a number of music festivals such as the Eden Festival and the small but legendary Knockengorroch Festival.

-State-of-the-art sports facilities are right on your doorstep at the DG1 leisure centre, and there is a gym, spa and swimming pool on campus.
+State-of-the-art sports facilities are right on your doorstep at the DG1 leisure centre, and there is a gym, spa and swimming pool on campus which offers a student discount.
 Local sports clubs welcome new members, with something for everyone.
 Dumfries regularly hosts international sporting events, recently including cycling’s Tour of Britain and the World Under-20 Ice Hockey Championship.
 Dumfries & Galloway is home to the 7stanes, a series of world-class mountain bike centres run by Forestry Commission Scotland.

 The Great Outdoors